-The chemical flavorings that give e-liquids their unique profiles were never intended to be inhaled.
-They all began as food flavorings, commonly used by bakeries and candy makers.
+The vast majority of chemical flavorings that give e-liquids their unique profiles were never intended to be inhaled.
+They’re food flavorings, commonly used by bakeries and candy makers.
 While they are usually viewed by the FDA as GRAS (generally recognized as safe), that’s a designation for ingestion.
 Honestly, there isn’t much information on how our lungs handle most flavorings.

 Flavorings may irritate the lungs and upper airways, which causes brief and minor inflammation.
 But since vaping is such a new phenomenon, we just don’t know that chronic airway irritation won’t lead to more serious issues in the long term.
 Some flavorings are known to be especially powerful irritants.
 Benzaldehyde (used in cherry and almond flavorings) is among the flavors that has been researched and found to cause upper airway irritation.